Sharon Keller

-Sharon Faye Keller (born August 1, 1953) was the Presiding Judge of the Texas Court of Criminal Appeals.
-She is a Republican.
+Sharon Faye Keller (born August 1, 1953) is an American lawyer and former judge who served as the presiding judge of theTexas Court of Criminal Appeals.
+A member of the Republican Party, Keller was first elected to the court in 1994 and became presiding judge in 2000.
+She served as presiding judge until 2020 and continued as a judge on the court until her retirement in 2021.

 Education and early career

 Born in Texas, Keller graduated from Rice University in Houston in 1975 with a major in philosophy and obtained her Juris Doctor in 1978 from Southern Methodist University School of Law.

 According to Texas Monthly, when Keller was asked in a preelection interview if she was bound to follow the law, even if it meant an unjust result.
 "Absolutely ...
 Who is going to determine what justice is?
 Me?
 I think justice is achieved by following the law", she replied.
 "She's extremely religious ...
 [S]he believes strongly that God is on her side", said one colleague.
 "Her commitment to her religion was enormous", stated another friend.

 She is chairman of the Texas Task Force on Indigent Defense.
 She serves on the executive board of the Capitol Area Council of the Boy Scouts of America.

 In 2000, Keller was challenged in the Republican primary election for the presiding judge slot of the Court of Criminal Appeals by sitting Judge Tom Price of Dallas.
 Keller prevailed, 122,958 (54.8 percent) to Price's 101,514 votes (45.2 percent).
 Price continued serving on the court until his retirement in 2015.